European shares extend 2-week slide on Fed jitters

 The benchmark index - which was up 15 percent on the year at the end of November - has dropped 4.5 percent since then, its biggest decline in six months.

-European stocks trimmed their losses in late trade after data showed more Americans filed claims for unemployment benefits last week, reversing three weeks of declines.
+European stocks trimmed their losses after data showed more Americans filed claims for unemployment benefits last week, reversing three weeks of declines.

 "The data is quite soft, but I don't think it really changes the big picture, after the string of pretty strong figures such as the GDP we just got," Saxo Bank sales trader Andrea Tueni said.
 "The deal on the budget has also removed a hurdle for the Fed, which will probably announce something next week.